What Is A Platform Bed?

 Sleepopolis may earn a commission on sales through our affiliate links in this article.
 This commission allows us to run our testing lab and continue to bring our readers the most comprehensive information on sleep and related products.
 See our disclosures.

 With the growing popularity of modern furniture, sleek design, and simple furnishing, more and more sleepers are turning toward platform beds to replace their existing bed frame.
-Platform beds offer some real benefits against other bed frame styles and offer a simple modern aesthetic to the bedroom.
+Platform beds offer some real benefits against other bed frame styles and bring a simple modern aesthetic to the bedroom.

-Does a platform bed need a boxspring?
+Does a platform bed need a box spring?

 So, what is a platform bed?